 The FCA has greater resources to supervise firms than the OFT and has more wide-ranging powers.

 The FCA sees debt collecting as the collection of debt from a 'customer' of a credit agreement or a consumer hire agreement.
 What it sees as regulated debt.
 Unregulated debt is viewed as a debt owed to you personally and also commercial, business to business debt.

 It defines a 'customer' as an an 'individual' who undertook the credit agreement or an 'individual' providing a guarantee or indemnity under a credit agreement.

 An 'individual' can be:

-It should be noted that the definition of debt collection by the FCA is much narrower then previous regulatory bodies.
-A case in point is if as an advisor, one of your clients falls behind on a regulated agreement and you collect monies from them to send to the agreement provider, you are seen to be collecting debt and need to be authorised even though it doesn't seem to be.
+The definition of debt collection by the FCA is much narrower than previous regulatory agencies.
+A case in point is if as an advisor, one of your clients falls behind on a regulated agreement and you collect monies from them to send to the contract provider, you are seen to be gathering that debt and need to be authorised even though that doesn't seem to be the case.

-The FCA has set out how 'customers' must be treated by FCA authorised firms with respect to debt collection.
-Failure to follow it's practises set out in the FCA's conduct rules, which are contained in the 'Arrears, Default and Recovery' section of the Consumer Credit Sourcebook (CONC 7).
-Failure to follow these rules can result in fines and other methods of enforcement set out in the FCA's Enforcement Guide.
+The FCA has set out how 'customers' must be treated by FCA authorised firms concerning debt collection.
+Failure to follow its practices contained in the FCA's conduct rules, which are listed in the 'Arrears, Default and Recovery' section of the Consumer Credit Sourcebook (CONC 7).
+Failure to follow these standards can result in fines and other methods of enforcement set out in the FCA's Enforcement Guide.

-In a previous article, I expressed the view that "The modern face of UK debt collection is one of professionalism, of FCA regulation and of maintaining good relationships between clients and their customers.".
+In a previous article, I expressed the view that "The modern face of UK debt collection is one of professionalism, of FCA regulation and of maintaining healthy relationships with clients and their customers."
 The article was on the reputation of the debt collections industry.

-Regulation of the debt collection industry by the FCA is still in it's infancy.
+Regulation of the debt collection industry by the FCA is still in its infancy.
 At the time of this article, most debt collection firms are still in 'Interim Permission'.
-It will be therefore be very interesting to see how the next twelve months pan out.
+It will, therefore, be fascinating to see how the next twelve months pan out.